Installing and Configuring the DMF Controller

 Note: Enabling remote logging causes syslog messages to be sent directly from the fabric switches to the specified server, bypassing the Controller.
 As a result, the Switch Light log files will not be available on the local Controller for analysis using the Analytics option.

-Figure 8.
-Create Remote Server
+Figure 15.
+Create a Remote Server

 3. Enter the IP address of the remote server.
 If you are not using the default port (514), specify the port to use and click Save.
 The server appears on the Logging page.